castillolianrobin/Component-Kits-Vue-3-typescript--TailwindCSS/README.md

 ## Note:
 This project is deprecated.
 The latest version has been moved to vite as well as improved the overall code structure.
-You can check the new version [ here ](https://zen-wozniak-de473d.netlify.app/login).
+You can check the new version [here](https://zen-wozniak-de473d.netlify.app/login).